How to make Word documents accessible

 Be sure your table:

-- is right aligned and has a clear simple layout
+- has a clear simple layout

 - does not use empty, split or merged cells, or nested tables (tables within tables)